brianminsk/PythonClasses/UW_Python210_Programming_In_Python/lesson02/README.rst

 lesson02: Basic Python and Functions
 ----------------------------------------------------------------------------

-As with lesson01 there were a bunch of small `CodingBat <https://codingbat.com/python>`_ 'warmup' activities which I didn't bother to document.
+As with lesson01 there are a bunch of small `CodingBat <https://codingbat.com/python>`_ 'warmup' activities which I didn't bother to document.

-We also had our first graded exercises which you can see in the `Exercises
+The first graded exercises are in the `Exercises
 <https://github.com/brianminsk/PythonClasses/tree/master/UW_Python210_Programming_In_Python/lesson02/Exercises>`_ folder.
 In those files you can see how I document my code.
 Also in series.py you can see some rudimentary tests.
 I think these exercises would be quite challenging for someone with no programming experience.
 In particular, series.py consists of